Cambot: Appearance

-Cambot is only seen during the "Robot Roll Call" portion of the opening credits, often with his name reversed, presumably to imply he is shooting his own image in a mirror.
-His appearance was changed with almost every reshooting of the opening credits.
+Cambot is primarily shown during the "Robot Roll Call" sequence in the show's opening credits.
+In some versions of the credits, his name appears in reverse, which has been interpreted as a visual indication that he is filming himself in a mirror.
+Cambot's design was modified frequently in conjunction with changes to the opening sequence.

 In the original KTMA season, Cambot was depicted as a robot operating a separate camera.
-Season 1 Cambot was a modification of the KTMA Gypsy, with an integrated camera, whereas later Cambot incarnations more closely resembled television recording equipment.
-In episode #507, I Accuse My Parents, Gypsy presented a drawing that depicted the Satellite of Loves crew as her "ideal family"; in the drawing, Cambot's torso was shown as a long and snakelike tube, not unlike Gypsy's.
+The Season 1 version was a modified version of the KTMA Gypsy puppet, with an integrated camera.
+Later incarnations more closely resembled professional television recording equipment.
+In episode #507, I Accuse My Parents, Gypsy presents a drawing that depicts the crew of the Satellite of Love as her "ideal family."
+In the drawing, Cambot's torso is illustrated as a long, snakelike tube, resembling Gypsy's own body structure.

-Midway through the fifth season of the series the opening was once again reshot, and Cambot was again redesigned, this time with a more compact shape, becoming a round hovering ball with a TV camera vidicon sensor for an eye.
-He would keep this form for the remainder of the series, although the color scheme was changed during MST3K's switch from Comedy Central to the Sci Fi Channel (becoming blue instead of gray).
+Midway through the fifth season, the show's opening sequence was reshot, and Cambot received another redesign.
+In this version, he appeared with a more compact shape, taking the form of a round, hovering sphere featuring a TV camera vidicon sensor as an eye.
+This design was retained for the remainder of the original series, although the color scheme changed from gray to blue during the transition from Comedy Central to the Sci Fi Channel.

-With the relaunch of the series with Season 11, Cambot underwent another drastic redesign, now appearing much more like a giant lens now with mock studio lighting camera reflectors.
-He appears to be attached to the ceiling by some kind of long mount.
+With the relaunch of the series in Season 11, Cambot underwent a significant redesign.
+He was depicted as resembling a large camera lens, incorporating features such as mock studio lighting reflectors.
+In this version, Cambot appears to be suspended from the ceiling by an extended mounting structure.